HOA laws — South Carolina

 What are the HOA fine limits in South Carolina?

-How do I dispute an HOA fine in South Carolina?
+How do I dispute an HOA fine or violation in South Carolina?

-Can my HOA foreclose on my home in South Carolina?
+Can an HOA foreclose on my home in South Carolina over unpaid fines or dues?

 Is mediation required for HOA disputes in South Carolina?